 Favorite, top-voted matzah toppings.

 One of the challenges of Pesach is finding a way to make matzah palatable especially for kids and picky eaters.
-Sweet or savory, vegan, pescatarian, inspired by the Italian, French, Hawaiian or Eastern European kitchen, we wanted to know what the favorite matzah topping is for Pesach 2019 and if the latest trends for sandwich-fillings like Italian meatballs, Piri Piri chicken, cucumber and watercress spill over onto matzah.
+Sweet or savory, vegan, pescatarian, inspired by the Italian, French, Hawaiian or Eastern European kitchen, we wanted to know what the favorite matzah topping is for local Israelis and if the latest trends for sandwich-fillings like Italian meatballs, Piri Piri chicken, cucumber and watercress spill over onto matzah.

 What we know about our respondents

 This was a fun poll – nothing scientific but we do have some information and demographics on the respondents.

 - The average age of respondents is 45 and we can safely say that they have eaten a fair amount of Matzah in their lifetimes.

 - Approximately 30 per cent of respondents are male.

 - About 70 per cent of respondents come from Israel’s English speaking Oleh community and currently live in Israel.

 - Although close to 70 per cent of respondents live in Israel not one single person voted for Hummus (which is kitniyot), an Israeli staple, as a favorite matzah topping.

 A total of 240 votes were collected – one was for ham-and-cheese which we felt had no place in a Pesach survey and so the results listed here are based on 239 votes instead.